yashaswini-shetty/image_processing/README.md

 cv2.waitKey()
 ```
 ## 12.Develop a program to implement power law transformation of an image
+Power-law (gamma) transformations can be mathematically expressed as s = cr^{\gamma}.
+Gamma correction is important for displaying images on a screen correctly, to prevent bleaching or darkening of images when viewed from different types of monitors with different display settings.
+This is done because our eyes perceive images in a gamma-shaped curve, whereas cameras capture images in a linear fashion
 ```python
 import numpy as np
 import cv2